What Are My Addiction Treatment Options?

 7. Family therapy

 Addiction is an intensely personal experience, but it also has the potential to affect the wider family unit.
+Addiction is often described as a ‘family illness’.
 Group therapy allows families to come together and discuss the impact that the addiction has had on each family member, and develop strategies to support each other and the individual throughout the recovery process.

 The importance of detoxification within the addiction treatment